sergueik/selenium_java/protractor/README.md

 Certain tests ( e.g. involving `NgBy.selectedOption()` ) currently fail under [travis](https://travis-ci.org/) CI build.

 ### Test setup
 The project tested to work on Linux and Windows with Java 1.8, Selenium 2.53, Selenium 3.0.1, Firefox 45 or Chrome 56.
+The __jProtractor__ itself is fully compatible with Selenium  __3.x__ though its test suite might not be  fully compatible.
 Download desired version of Firefox from [ubuntuzilla](https://sourceforge.net/projects/ubuntuzilla/files/mozilla/apt/pool/main/f/firefox-mozilla-build/) or [ftp.mozilla.org](https://ftp.mozilla.org/pub/firefox/)) and `selenium-server-standalone-2.47.1.jar'.
 Below is the hub setup commands: